 Lime wedges (optional)

-2. Pat the fish filets dry.
+2. Pat the fish fillets dry.
 In a shallow bowl, mix together the flour, chili powder, and remaining garlic salt.
-Squeeze the lime wedges over the filets, and dredge in the flour mixture.
+Squeeze the lime wedges over the fillets, and dredge in the flour mixture.

 3. Heat the oil in a large nonstick skillet over medium-high heat.
-Pan-fry for 3 minutes on each side, or until slightly browned and fully cooked.
+Pan-fry for 3 minutes on each side, or until lightly browned and fully cooked.

 Dare to Compare: Two World Famous Fish Tacos from Rubio’s have 540 calories, 26 grams of fat, 62 grams of carbohydrate, and 18 grams of protein, and 960 grams of sodium.